Do not choose a broker by trading fee alone

 Many expats earn CHF, invest globally, and may retire or relocate in another currency.
 That is not a reason to avoid investing, but it is a reason to know what currency risk you are taking.

 A global ETF may trade in USD, report in another currency, and hold companies earning revenue worldwide.
-Your broker account currency is only one layer.
+Your broker account currency is only one layer; the currency risk guide for expats explains the planning side.

 A practical portfolio note should say what you earn in, what you spend in, what you may need for relocation, and what currency your long-term goals are likely to use.